-Join Michele Vallisneri for an in-depth discussion in this video Challenge, part of Introduction to Data Analysis with Python.
+Join Michele Vallisneri for an in-depth discussion in this video Challenge, part of Python: Data Analysis.

 - For your challenge, I'd like you to do the following,…for every name, compute the total number of times…that the name was used for boys,…and the total number of times that it was used for girls.…Then, identify unisex names where the ratio between…the boys total and the girls total is less than four…either way.…Last, plot the popularity of the top 10 unisex names.…This challenge should take you about 10 minutes.…

 - Writing and running Python in iPython

 - Downloading and parsing data files into NumPy and Pandas

 - Using multilevel series in Pandas